What a commercial Energy Performance Certificate (EPC) for business?

 It’s also worth noting that regulations apply to tenancies of between six months and 99 years, and so holiday accommodation that’s rented out for less than four months a year or is let under a licence to occupy is also exempt

-There is also a ‘devaluation’ exemption, which means you’ll not have to make any changes to your building if they will devalue it.
+There is also a ‘devaluation’ exemption, which means you’ll not have to make any changes to your building if alterations will devalue it.
 All exemptions must be pre-registered on the exemptions register and will last for five years once registered.

 Does a listed commercial building need an EPC?